brooklynrail/brooklynrail-platform/content/events/2021/09/forrest-bess-key-to-the-riddle.md

 The *Rail* wishes a safe and happy holiday to everyone!

-RSVP to receive a video link and password available through the day on September 6, 2021.
+RSVP to receive a video link and password available throughout the day on September 6, 2021.

 [Watch the trailer here »](https://vimeo.com/ondemand/forrestbess)